Ali-Mikael/LabProject/README.md

+Self-hosted GitLab on AWS with Terraform & Ansible

-This is a cloud based DevOps platform meant for testing, deplying and version control, basically a lightweight version of GitLab.
+This is a lightweight version of GitLab with a focus on:
+- Testing
+- Deploying
+- Version control